martinkadlec0/Smart-RSS/README.md

 - Grunt-cli - http://gruntjs.com/getting-started (npm install -g grunt-cli)
 - Mocha - http://visionmedia.github.io/mocha/ (npm install -g mocha) - for in-app integration tests I load mocha from cdn, but if you want to create out-of-app unit tests you will want to install this.

-To setup your Smart RSS project open your console and type:
+To setup your Smart RSS project open your console, go to your projects folders and type:
 ```
 git clone git@github.com:BS-Harou/Smart-RSS.git smartrss
 cd smartrss